openfoamdotcom/openfoam/README.md

 This is an unofficial copy https://develop.openfoam.com/Development/openfoam.
 The main purpose of this copy is so I can play around with building on mac with CMake.

+### Building

+This repository has added a little thirdparty script to install some of the third party libraries.
+The libraries this script installs are:

+* fftw
+* metis
+* scotch/ptscotch
+* GKlib

+To use the third party script, create a directory to place all the source code, build files, and installed files into.
+We'll call this directory *third_party_root*.
+This directory must exist for the third party script to work.

+Once the *third_party_root* directory has been created, either:

+* Set the location in an environment variable: OPENFOAM_THIRD_PARTY_ROOT,
+* Pass a variable: OPENFOAM_THIRD_PARTY_ROOT, through to the build using -DOPENFOAM_THIRD_PARTY_ROOT=<whatever> or similar, or
+* Pass a variable: TP_ROOT, through to the build using -DTP_ROOT=<whatever>.

+Then build the third party libraries with the build command for the configured build tool.

+Commnds:

+ cmake -DOPENFOAM_THIRD_PARTY_ROOT=/absolute/path/to/third_party_root ../openfoam-com/thirdparty
+ make -j8

+To build OpenFOAM itself, create a build directory *build-openfoam-release* or similar.
+Configure and build with:

+ cmake -DCMAKE_PREFIX_PATH=/absolute/path/to/third_party_root/install ../openfoam-com
+ make -j8

 ## About OpenFOAM

 OpenFOAM is a free, open source CFD software [released and developed by OpenCFD Ltd since 2004](http://www.openfoam.com/history/).